Matozap/DistributedCache/README.md

 It simplifies cache usage by allowing developers to inject it into the application and use it anywhere without having to worry about configuration for an specific infrastructure (InMemory, Redis, SQL server).

-It is as fast as a cache interface can be and also includes the feature of **CLEAR ALL** keys which is missing from IDistributedCache.
+It is as fast as a cache interface can be and also includes the feature of **CLEAR ALL** keys and **CLEAR ALL WITH PREFIX** which were both missing from IDistributedCache.

 ------------------------------